wolpert/terrapin/docs/index.md

 As CodeHead Systems was winding down, I wanted to do something with the software that was not specific to any project.
 So I started Terrapin as a way to get the software into open-source under the Apache 2.0 license.
-But in the back of my head I wanted to still work on the key/data management project... so I'm renaming that project Terrapin.
+But in the back of my head I wanted to still work on the key/data management project... so I'm renaming that project terrapin.

 ---